msp-strath/three-times/content/datatypes/generic.md

 ::: information
 We can refer to type variables also as parameters.
 Some people will argue that variables are different to parameters.
+That conversation is,
+however,
-That conversation is for another day.
+for another day.
 :::

 Similar to Python,